Skip to content

 Importantly, the conversation does not deny the existence of harm or the legitimacy of efforts to protect children from coercive or injurious practices.
 Rather, it calls for greater conceptual clarity, empirical sensitivity, and ethical consistency.
 This includes attention to proportionality, respect for cultural agency, and the avoidance of double standards in evaluating comparable bodily interventions.

-The discussion exemplifies the aims of the Wellcome-funded Antitheses Project: to foster rigorous, good-faith engagement across deep moral disagreement, especially in areas where public discourse is polarised and ethically complex.
+The discussion exemplifies the aims of the Wellcome-funded ANTITHESES Project: to foster rigorous, good-faith engagement across deep moral disagreement, especially in areas where public discourse is polarised and ethically complex.
 By bringing together philosophical analysis, empirical scholarship, and lived perspectives, the conversation invites scholars, clinicians, and policymakers to reflect not only on what justice requires, but also on how ethical commitments are articulated and enacted in practice.

 Watch on YouTube: